 Use browser extensions like Honey and PriceBlink to find and apply as many coupon codes as possible.

 Sign up for services like DOSH and Ebates to get cash back on other purchases to make your money go further.

 #2 Dive Deep Into Your Spending Habits

 If you don’t have the time to sort through your spending like that, your bank may offer a program like that, or you can go to an outside service like Trim.
-Trim helps analyze your spending identifies areas where you should try to cut back, as well as help search the market for other areas of savings such as car insurance, and subscription services.
+Trim helps analyze your spending and identifies areas where you should try to cut back, as well as helps search the market for other areas of savings, such as car insurance and subscription services.

 #3 Business Write Offs

 Most of these money making gigs give you a 1099 or an “earning statement” at the end of the year.
 You can offset lots of these earnings by keeping detailed books of your business expensed and mileage on your car.

 Standard deduction for mileage on your car in 2019 is $0.58 per mile.
 That doesn’t sound like a lot, but if you end up driving 1000 miles for all these gigs, that’s $580 that you aren’t taxed on.

 If you happen to volunteer in your spare time, there may be savings for you, too.
 Even though you can’t write off time volunteering, you may be able to write off the miles to GET to the place you are volunteering.
 This is usually less than the $0.58 for work related miles, but it all adds up.